I-Am-Nicholas/thermostat2/README.md

 ## Issues

 - The main problem I had was with handling the new syntax, as was to be expected.
 Coming from Ruby where the syntax is clean and neat yet not as stringent (semi-colons!) as JavaScript was a constant niggle.

+## Future Implementations

+- The temperature gauge should change colour accordingly.

+- Real-time weather information using an API.